crypto101/book/building-blocks.rst

 that decides whether or not to invert :math:`P_i`.
 On the right, we have the ciphertext bit, :math:`C_i`, which is the result of the XOR operation.

+.. [#boolean]
+   Uses only “true” and “false” as input and output values.

+.. [#binary]
+   Takes two parameters.

 A few properties of XOR
 ~~~~~~~~~~~~~~~~~~~~~~~